 It would be crazy to state that SEO in 2018 won’t be based on the classic ranking factors.
 However, the way they are interpreted will increasingly change along with RankBrain gaining confidence and power.
 Here’s what you can expect:

 - Bounce rate: Keeping the bounce rate low is essential in order to maintain and improve your SEO score.
 The reason why site users bounce may be low quality, misleading or imprecise titles and metas, poor design, slow page loading, etc. It is your job to test and figure out, what causes the high bounce rate and fix it – and you should do it quickly.
-If AI registers that your website can’t engage visitors in connection to queries, perceived as relevant to your content, chances are that it’ll stop appearing in search.
-While Google’s classic algorithms are more conservative in terms of banishing sites from the SERP, RankBrain won’t show mercy, if it, for example, is programmed to deliver the best possible user experience, it will do it – at any cost.
+If AI registers that your website can’t engage visitors in connection to queries, perceived as relevant to your content, chances are that it’ll stop serving them.
+While Google’s classic algorithms are more conservative in terms of downranking or completely banishing sites from the SERP, RankBrain won’t show mercy: if it, for example, is programmed to deliver the best possible user experience, it will do it – at any cost.

 - Freshness: Content should be fresh, as nobody wants to read 10-year-old articles on whatever.
 They are deemed invalidated by time.
 You are therefore likely already now working hard on a blog or another freshness strategy for your site.
 In 2018, however, this might not be enough.
 Some queries will require content that has just been published, a sort of news service.
 Other queries might ignore the freshness factor (up to a point though) to the benefit of perceived user engagement or other factors.
 So, while it will still be important to keep content as fresh as possible, this won’t be a guarantee for ranking well.